Pauan/blender-rigid-body-bones/README.md

    All of the rigid body options are available, the less commonly used options are in `Advanced`.

+6. When you're done making changes, switch into Object mode and then play the animation.

 ## Useful tips

 * Blender often crashes, so save often!
 You should especially save right before playing an animation, since that's when most crashes happen.

 * Do not put any objects into the `RigidBodyBones` collection, they will be deleted.
 The `RigidBodyBones` collection can only be used by this add-on.

 * The `Rigid.Body.Bones.zip` file contains an `examples` folder which contains example `.blend` files.